josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 And it is both, for exactly the same reasons.

-## The user defines the tool until the tool defines the user
+## The usefulness of the tool depends on the skill of the wielder

 If you've played [Mario Kart 8](https://www.nintendo.com/store/products/mario-kart-8-deluxe-switch/) on Switch, you might know the game offers a feature called [Smart Steering](https://www.nintendolife.com/guides/mario-kart-8-deluxe-smart-steering-how-to-turn-auto-steering-on-and-off).

+(_Yes, this is still about Tailwind.
+Bear with me here_.)

-Aimed mainly (but not only) at newer or less skilled players, Smart Steering is basically an AI autopilot that makes sure you never go off the track.
+Aimed mainly at newer or less skilled players (but also potentialy useful to others), Smart Steering is basically an AI copilot that makes sure you never go off the track.
 You control your racer as normal, but if you veer too far to the side of the road or get too close to an obstacle, the game will automatically take the wheel and guide you away from disaster.
 No more driving backwards in the grass, or plummeting off the side of the track.

 This option (and others, like auto-acceleration) are wonderful additions to the game; indeed, these options are what enable me and my family to play together, and can help to even the playing field among any mixed group.
 Even skilled, experienced players might elect to use Smart Steering for any number of reasons.